Ministerial Intervention Australian Migration Lawyers

 Eligibility & Case Assessment

-We assess if your case meets the Minister’s intervention guidelines after exhausting ART/Court appeals based on exceptional circumstances.
+We assess if your case meets the Minister’s strict, intervention criteria after exhausting ART/Court appeals based on exceptional circumstances.

 Compelling Submission Preparation

-Our migration lawyers prepare strong submissions, highlighting compassionate grounds for Minister intervention.
+Our migration lawyers prepare powerful submissions, proving your case meets the specific grounds required for Minister intervention.

 Guidance on Intervention Requests

-We offer expert guidance on lodging your Ministerial Intervention request, ensuring all necessary information is included.
+We offer experienced guidance on lodging your Ministerial Intervention request, ensuring all evidence meet the strict requirements.

 Request Your Free 15-Minute Consultation